halbs13/Dynamics-NAV-Payroll/au-payroll-processing-award-interpretation.md

-# 10.13.14	Award Interpreter Employee Timesheets Worksheet
+# Award Interpreter Employee Timesheets Worksheet
 The Employee Timesheet Worksheet is used to enter the employee times into the Award Interpreter when you are not using Timekeeper.

 To open the Employee Timesheets Worksheet form,

-Departments/Payroll/Award Interpretation Processing
+*Departments/Payroll/Award Interpretation Processing*

-# 10.13.14.1	Employee Timesheets Worksheet
+#### Employee Timesheets Worksheet

 |Field|	Comments|
 |---|---|